xhesjana1/Jessy-s-Journeys/README.md

 * Favicons - taken from https://realfavicongenerator.net/
 * Social media icons are taken from font awesome - https://fontawesome.com/kits/bede36f393/download
 * The idea for designing the footer icons was inspired by the Love Running project, as it enhances the footer's visual appeal.
-* The Hero URL in style.css was taken in Cambodia by me while traveling.
+* The Hero URL in style.css was taken in Cambodia by me while travelling.
 * The image on the index.html and travel.html site were taken by me and my partner while travelling.
 * The text in the div class="container" in the footer was my inspiration, but ChatGPT has corrected the grammar for me.
 * The text in all my site's pages index.html, about.html, and travel.html was inspired by my travels.
 However, ChatGPT helped correct the grammar and refine the wording.